Overall we are governed by RFU regs in this area

 OR

-Red card in a school game send a copy to RFU Discipline at Cards@RFU.com
+Red card in a school game send a copy to RFU Discipline at Cards@RFU.com AND to

 Retain a copy of the report for your own records and/or use at the